 The Youth Department has DS systems and games available for check-out to be used only in the Youth Department.
 In order to check one out a patron has to have a physical library card.
 Each card can have up to 2 games and 2 DS systems checked out at a time.
 Each child playing is allowed to switch his/her game only once per day.
 Any child playing a DS is to stay in the youth department at all times and should never leave the DS unattended while checked out.

-The youth department allows children to use the phones at the desk when they need to call for a ride or to call their parents so that we can verify we have permission to give the child his/her card number/pin for the computer.
+The youth department allows children to use the phones at the desk when they need to call for a ride.

 All of our internet computers have access to printers and children are allowed to print up to 5 pages of black and white, school related, materials per day.
 This includes homework, research, test prep, and images.
 Color copies are also available at the patron's expense and are 50¢ a page.